fnando/simple_auth/README.md

 The previous version was based on hashing with salt.
 If you want to migrate to the v2 release, you must do some things.

-Finally, add the following like to the configuration initializer (available at `config/initializers/simple_auth.rb`:
+First, add the following line to the configuration initializer (available at `config/initializers/simple_auth.rb`:

 ```ruby
 require "simple_auth/compat"